dx-ted-emea/Azure-Resource-Manager-Documentation/ARM/Security.md

 1. Add an application to the Azure Active Directory tenant.

+    This step inclueds creating both AD Application in AAD and Service Principal:

+    AD Application - a directory record in AAD that identifies an application to AAD.

+    Service Principal - an instance of an application in a directory.

 2. Set permissions for the application that you added.

 3. Get the token for authenticating requests to Azure Resource Manager.